0

 • Share house accommodation in Tokyo (can be booked as an extra)

-• Culinary Japanese language module (can be booked as an extra)
+• Japanese language classes incl.
+Culinary Japanese language module (can be booked as an extra)

-• Organization of a restaurant internship with accommodation (if not added as an extra)
+• Organization of a restaurant internship with accommodation (can be booked as an extra)

 • Travel costs within Japan (Tokyo to internship location and return)